“A Stylish Budget-Friendly Upright Walker With Armrests… And A Few Issues”

 Unfortunately the OasisSpace is still quite large when in this default folded mode, certainly too large to comfortably fit in most cars.
 You can partly dismantle the unit for travel, but this is a fiddly and time-consuming process, not something you would want to do on a regular basis.

-The brakes on your walker are obviously one of the most important safety features and not somewhere you should cut corners.
-This walker is fitted with standard double locking brakes which operate by pulling the levers towards you to slow the walker down, and pushing the levers away to lock the park brakes.
+The brakes on your are obviously one of the most important safety features and not somewhere you should cut corners.
+This is fitted with standard double locking brakes which operate by pulling the levers towards you to slow the down, and pushing the levers away to lock the park brakes.

-However, compared to the UPWalker these brakes require more hand strength to apply, are less effective, and unless you have them dialled in just right there tends to be some “slippage” even when the brakes are locked.
+However, compared to the UPWalker these brakes require more hand strength to apply, are less effective, and unless you have them dialed in just right there tends to be some “slippage” even when the brakes are locked.
 And unlike the UPWalker which has internal brake cables, the external cables of the OasisSpace have a bad habit of getting caught on anything that gets in their way.

-Overall the OasisSpace unit we bought for testing was a solid piece of equipment with a sturdy aluminum frame that felt completely at home with our 250 lbs test pilot putting it through it’s paces.
-However the rest of the components such as the brakes, seat, and armrests do feel quite cheap and I’m not sure how long they’ll last with consistent daily use over many months.
+Overall the OasisSpace unit we bought for testing was a solid piece of equipment with a sturdy aluminum frame that felt completely at home with our 250 pounds test pilot putting it through it’s paces.
+However the rest of the components such as the brakes, , and do feel quite cheap and I’m not sure how long they’ll last with consistent daily use over many months.
 And like many of the cheaper walkers coming out of China, there are reports of inconsistencies in manufacturing so I suspect quality control standards are not as high as they could be.

 What We Liked